irmen/Pyro5/docs/source/tipstricks.rst

 For communication between threads or sub-processes, there is ``socket.socketpair()``.
 It creates spair of connected sockets that you can share between the threads or processes.
-Since Pyro 4.70 it is possible to tell Pyro to use a user-created socket like that, instead of creating new sockets itself, which means you can use Pyro to talk between threads or sub-processes over an efficient and isolated channel.
+Pyro can use a user-created socket like that, instead of creating new sockets itself, which means you can use Pyro to talk between threads or sub-processes over an efficient and isolated channel.
 You do this by creating a socket (or a pair) and providing it as the ``connected_socket`` parameter